 These annual awards, which will be presented at the BMFA Annual Awards Dinner, are for those who engage in the scheme, i.e. successful ‘A’, ‘B’, ‘C’ & BPC candidates, as well as the examiners and instructors who help deliver it.
 Basically, anyone who makes a significant contribution, or is notable in their participation, is eligible.

 There will be one award each year for ‘Long Term and or Exceptional Service’ and four further awards of Achievement Scheme ‘Certificate of Merit’.
-The Certificate of Merit awards are for either service to and or promotion of the achievement scheme, or to a successful test candidate who has displayed outstanding attitude, determination, diligence and or performance in the lead up to and or during a test.
+The Certificate of Merit awards are for either service to and or promotion of the achievement scheme.
+Alternatively, to a successful test candidate who has displayed outstanding attitude, determination, diligence and or performance in the lead up to and or during a test.
+Where the nomination is based on being a successful candidate the nomination must be received within 12 months of the test being passed.

 To be eligible for these awards, the nominee must be one or more of the following;